 Energy Dept. offers $2B loan to carbon-storage project

-The Energy Department is offering a conditional, $2 billion loan guarantee to store carbon dioxide at a methanol plant under construction in Louisiana.
-The plant will use petroleum coke, a byproduct of oil refining, to make methanol, a chemical used in products such as paint, glue, plastics and formaldehyde.
+The U.S. Energy Department said Wednesday it is offering a conditional, US$2-billion loan guarantee for a carbon capture project at a planned Louisiana methanol plant.
+The Lake Charles Methanol plant will use petroleum coke, a byproduct of oil refining, to make methanol, a chemical used in products such as paint, glue, plastics and formaldehyde.

 Add your comments below